tiwiz/ultimate-resources-android-devs/README.md

   * [Methods Count](http://www.methodscount.com) : Android libraries are great, but they come at a cost.
 Use this tool to avoid the dreaded 65K method limit of the DEX file format!

+- ##### 3rd Party Libs

+  * For keeping a check on latest version of 3rd party libs added in Gradle, you can use [Gradle,please](http://gradleplease.appspot.com) in order to avoid checking individually on the official pages.
+Another way is to use [gradle-version-plugin](https://github.com/ben-manes/gradle-versions-plugin) which is a Gradle plugin to discover dependency updates.

 #### Third-party useful plugins/projects